 - Q4 2018 – 20.1%

-The Universal Service Fund (USF) is a government-administered fund used to support telecommunication services in rural and high cost areas to low income consumers, government facilities such as schools and libraries, and to healthcare facilities across the nation.
+The Universal Service Fund (USF) is a government-administered fund used to support telecommunication services in rural and high-cost areas to low-income consumers, government facilities such as schools and libraries, and healthcare facilities across the nation.